 Are you looking for ways to create and sell courses online?

 Fortunately, there has never been a better time, than now, to create online courses.
-Online Training industry is one of the fastest growing industries — and it’s not going anywhere.
+The online Training industry is one of the fastest-growing industries — and it’s not going anywhere.
 In fact, it’s estimated to continue growing at a rate of 5% until 2024, to becoming a 2.4 billion dollar industry.
-So the good news is, there is so much room and potential for all of us to make money in online education industry.
+So the good news is, that there is so much room and potential for all of us to make money in the online education industry.
 But online course creation is only part of the picture.
-Most people spend a great deal of time to create online courses but they have absolutely no plan for what happens after that.
+Most people spend a great deal of time creating online courses but they have absolutely no plan for what happens after that.
 They have no clue how to sell courses online!

 In my opinion, the hardest part of being a successful course creator is the marketing and selling part.